-Based on the results of the successful military operation of Polet-K, which was carried out in the 76th Airborne Assault Division (Pskov), a decision was made to further develop the ACCS system, but this time covering all levels of control of the airborne troops - from the command of the Airborne Forces to airborne combat vehicle and an individual soldier.
-Experimental design, open to solve this problem, was called "Andromeda-D".
+According to the results of the successful military operation of the Polet-K, which was conducted by the Airborne Assault Division (Pskov) in 76, it was decided to further develop the ACCS system, but this time - with coverage of all units of the airborne troops control airborne combat vehicle and a separate soldier.
+Experimental design, open to the solution of this problem, received the name "Andromeda-D."

-The work was based on system engineering solutions adopted and implemented as early as within the framework of Poljot-K. As the practice of several years of military operation has shown, these decisions, at their core, turned out to be correct.
-Within the framework of the project, the principle of maximum unification of the devices being created with the hardware and software and communications already developed within the framework of Poljot-K was applied, as well as the principle of modularity of the created controls, which are designed to equip control points at all levels of the military hierarchy - both tactical, as well as operational management.
+The work was based on system-engineering solutions adopted and implemented in the framework of Polet-K. As the practice of several years of troop exploitation has shown, these decisions, in their essence, turned out to be correct.
+As part of the project, the principle of maximum unification of the devices being created with hardware and software already developed in the framework of Polet-K was applied, as well as the principle of modularity of the control tools created, which are intended for staffing control points at all levels of the military hierarchy - as tactical, and operational management.

 In view of this, the project has become considerably less costly in financial terms than the complex ESU TZ (created in the “M2 Constellation” tactical unit) created in the “Constellation” concern.
 And this, despite the relatively greater number of levels of control included in the system (Airborne Forces Command - division - regiment - battalion - company - platoon - detachment - soldier), which is envisaged in the system of ESU-TZ (team - battalion - company - platoon - department - soldier).